dpbac/Operationalizing-Machine-Learning-with-Azure/README.md

 ### Step 5: Swagger Documentation

-In this step, you will consume the deployed model using Swagger.
+In this step, you will consume the deployed model using `Swagger`.
 Azure provides a [Swagger](https://swagger.io/) JSON file for deployed models.

-Here we will consume the deployed Endpoints.
+Here we will consume the deployed `Endpoints`.
 These endpoints allow other services to interact with deployed models.

 For this we will use Swagger, a tool that eases the documentation efforts of HTTP APIs.
 It helps build document and consume RESTful web services.

 Azure provides swagger.json for deployed models.
 This file is used to create a web site that documents the HTTP endpoint for a deployed model.

 To start we download the swagger json file for the deployed model.
-It can be found in Section Endpoints.
+It can be found in Section Endpoints in Azure ML Studio.

-**Important**: Make sure that `swagger.json` is at the same place of `swagger.sh` and `serve.py`.
+**Important**: Make sure that [`swagger.json`](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/swagger/swagger.json) is at the same place of [`swagger.sh`](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/swagger/swagger.sh) and [`serve.py`](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/swagger/serve.py).

-Consume the deployed model using Swagger:
+To consume the deployed model using Swagger you need to:

 **1. Download the swagger json file for the deployed model (Section Endpoints)**